kalgynirae/lumeh.org/pages/poetry/lumeh-god-of-light-bulbs.md

 > So quick was he to answer when\
 > Zeus called and told him, “Son…
 >
-> “I'm having trouble reading books\
+> “I’m having trouble reading books\
 > In the middle of the night.\
 > These lightning bolts burn holes right through;\
 > I need a softer light.
 >
 > “I asked some other people too,\
-> And when they weren't enthused\
+> And when they weren’t enthused\
-> I decided I'd give a prize\
+> I decided I’d give a prize\
-> For whoever's light I used.”
+> For whoever’s light I used.”
 >
 > Thomas thought it over,\
 > Then gave Zeus his reply:\
-> “I'll make the best light ever made!\
+> “I’ll make the best light ever made!\
-> Well, at least, I'll try.”
+> Well, at least, I’ll try.”
 >
 > So Thomas set to work at once,\
 > To finish his design.\